1948 Peruvian Segunda División

 The 1948 Peruvian Segunda División, the second division of Peruvian football (soccer), was played by eight teams.
 The tournament winner, Centro Iqueño, was promoted to the 1949 Peruvian Primera División.

+Competition format

+All teams faced each other in a double round-robin format, playing home and away matches.
+The team that accumulated the highest number of points at the end of the season was automatically crowned champion and promoted to the Peruvian Primera División.